tjcarskadon/FourHourReadingList/TaskList.md

 - [ ] write a faq

 ##Completed
+- [x] refactor request handling out of server.js
+- [x] Build a task list maker - reads the list of sites to be populated and stores them
 - [x] get list and add to a static file
 - [x] setup nodemon
 - [x] create server and render "hello world"